Sumner-Group/dijkstra-water-wire/README.md

 Sample outputs are given as output.pdb and output.mdcrd

 Sample mdcrd and pdb files are given as ub-nvt-step1-3.pdb and ub-nvt-step13.mdcrd.
-They each have thee geometries.
+They each have three geometries.

 =====================